dataset-ninja/pog/README.md

-# POG: People On Grass Dataset
+# POG: People on Grass Dataset

 POG is a dataset for object detection task.